When I started running, I thought I knew everything.

 If you have never run before or you’ve been inactive for a long period of time – Couch to 5k is a great place to start.
 It’s a nine-week running program which has 3 running sessions per week.
 And those sessions include walking and running.
 At the end of the program, you’ll be able to run 5km comfortably.
 You can download the app for your Android or iPhone.

-Start with 5km or at least 30 minutes of running (regardless of the distance).
+Start with 5km or about 30 minutes of running (regardless of the distance).

 Then you need to decide how many days per week you want to run?
 The more is better.
 But make your decision based on your fitness level, goals and lifestyle.
 It’s up to you.